dr-robert-li/crawl_enrich/README.md

 python main.py --resume                      # Resume from last successful enrichment python main.py -h                            # Show this help message
 ```

+## Data Source Selection

+The tool provides flexible control over which data sources to use:

+* Default (no flags): Uses both LinkedIn and Diffbot for maximum data enrichment
+* `--only-linkedin`: Processes only LinkedIn data, skipping Diffbot
+* `--only-diffbot`: Processes only Diffbot data, skipping LinkedIn

+These source selection flags can be combined with validation flags to customize your data enrichment pipeline.

+## Validation Features

+The tool supports granular control over data validation using Perplexity.ai Search and enrichment:

+* `--validate-employees`: Validates and updates employee count data
+* `--validate-location`: Validates and updates headquarters location information
+* `--validate-revenue`: Validates and updates company revenue data
+* `--human-validation`: Initiates human validation of duplicate data (this option will require human intervention for enrichment to continue)

+Each validation flag works independently or in combination with others.
+News updates remain active by default as they are additive to existing data.

 ## Input Format